KarelZe/thesis/references/obsidian/📖chapters/👨‍🍳Tain-Test-split.md

 To study the appropriateness of the size of the training set, we study the *learning curves* of a classifier.
 Learning curves visualize the score of the classifier dependent on the size of the training set ([[@hastietrevorElementsStatisticalLearning2009]]243).
 Moreover, learning curves provide insights into the bias and variance of the estimators.
 We train a gradient boosting model with default parameters on ten subsets of the training set and evaluate on the validation set.
 To maintain the temporal ordering, we start training of the 10 % most recent samples and add older observations as we progress.
 Gradient boosting is well-suited for this analysis for the reasons given above.

 ![[learning-curves.png]]

 From (cref-fig) (a) several observations can be drawn.
 Adding more training instances will likely improve the accuracy of the training set.
 The low training error also indicates that the chosen model is sufficiently complex to fit the data, resulting in a low bias.
 The accuracy for the validation set plateaus at 75.53 % after (...) samples, leaving a significant gap between the training and testing accuracy, indicating a high variance.
 Hence, adding older instances, before 1 January 1974, to the training set, improves the training performance, but merely affects validation performance when all samples are assigned an equal weight.
 Naturally, patterns in older observations of the training set might not be as relevant as more recent ones for classifying trades out-of-sample, which could explain the stalling performance for extended training sets.
 We incorporate this idea by weighting training samples with decaying weights over time.
 Results are shown in (cref-fig) (b) exemplary for an exponential weighting.
-Exponential weighting improves both overfitting and generalization performance as derived from the annealing of train and test scores and the overall improved performance with accuracies up to 75.76 %.
+Exponential weighting improves both overfitting and generalization performance as derived from the annealing of train and test scores and the overall improved performance with accuracies up to 75.76 %. <mark style="background: #FFB86CA6;">One question learning curves can not dissolve, is how much of the generalization error is irreduable.</mark>

 While a smaller subsample of the training set would suffice in both cases, our training set encompasses the entire history to mitigate any sampling bias and we instead weight observations based on their temporal proximity, so that more recent observations have greater importance in the training set.
 From the high bias/low variance, we conclude that the gradient-boosting model with default parameters severely overfits the data.
 To address the overfitting, we emphasize regularization techniques in the training procedure as we show next.